Town Leadership

 Rob Steindorff,

-Councilman Rob Steindorff was born and raised in Montgomery, and is an Auburn University graduate.
+Councilman Rob Steindorff was born and raised in Montgomery and is an Auburn University graduate.
 He currently serves as president of Southern Handling Systems.
 Councilman Steindorff and his wife, Marion, have three children and are active members of First Baptist Church of Montgomery.
 Councilman Steindorff chairs the PRESET Curriculum Committee.

 To contact Councilman Steindorff, please email rob@southernhandling.com.

-Angie Bradsher,
+Angie Bradsher

-Council Member
+Council Member Place 4

 Angie Bradsher is a lifelong resident of the River Region, relocating to the Town of Pike Road in 2006.